Godfrey-Alimony/My-Portfolio-Version/README.md

 # Desktop-portfolio Version.

 Description the project.
-For this milestone you will make your website available online.
+For this milestone of your portfolio website,you will implement a clent side validation of the data in the contact form before submission.

 IMPORTANT NOTE: Read all requirements before you start building your project.